 Founded in 1780, AAAS is an independent policy research center that conducts interdisciplinary studies of complex and emerging problems.
 AAAS Fellows currently on the Pitt faculty include:

-Terrance A. Hayes, professor, Department of English, elected in 2016
+Terrance A. Hayes, professor, Department of English, 2016

 James F. Woodward, Distinguished Professor, Department of History and Philosophy of Science, 2016